spack/spack/lib/spack/docs/packaging_guide.rst

 .. code-block:: console

-   $ spack create --name intel
+   $ spack create intel

 This will create a simple ``intel`` package with an ``install()`` method that you can craft to install your package.

-What if ``spack create <url>`` guessed the wrong name or build system?
+What if ``spack create --url <url>`` guessed the wrong name or build system?
 For example, if your package uses the Autotools build system but does not come with a ``configure`` script, Spack won't realize it uses Autotools.
-You can overwrite the old package with ``--force`` and specify a name with ``--name`` or a build system template to use with ``--template``:
+You can overwrite the old package with ``--force`` and specify a name or specify a build system template to use with ``--template``:

 .. code-block:: console

-   $ spack create --name gmp https://gmplib.org/download/gmp/gmp-6.1.2.tar.bz2
+   $ spack create gmp --url https://gmplib.org/download/gmp/gmp-6.1.2.tar.bz2
-   $ spack create --force --template autotools https://gmplib.org/download/gmp/gmp-6.1.2.tar.bz2
+   $ spack create --force --template autotools --url https://gmplib.org/download/gmp/gmp-6.1.2.tar.bz2

 .. note::